MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Shell-Launcher.md

 ## Terminology

 - **Turn on, enable:** To make the setting available to the device and optionally apply the settings to the device.
-- **Configure:** To customize the setting or sub-settings.
+- **Configure:** To customize the setting or subsettings.
 - **Embedded Shell Launcher:** This feature is called Embedded Shell Launcher in Windows 10, version 1511.
 - **Custom Shell Launcher:** This feature is called Shell Launcher in Windows 10, version 1607 and later.

 ## Turn on Shell Launcher

-Shell Launcher is an optional component and is not turned on by default in Windows 10.
+Shell Launcher is an optional component and isn't turned on by default in Windows 10.
 It must be turned on prior to configuring.
-You can turn on and configure Shell Launcher in a customized Windows 10 image (.wim) if Microsoft Windows has not been installed.
-If Windows has already been installed and you are applying a provisioning package to configure Shell Launcher, you must first turn on Shell Launcher in order for a provisioning package to successfully apply.
+You can turn on and configure Shell Launcher in a customized Windows 10 image (.wim) if Microsoft Windows hasn't been installed.
+If Windows has already been installed, you must turn on Shell Launcher before applying a provisioning package to configure Shell Launcher.

 ### Enable Shell Launcher using Control Panel

-1. In the **Search the web and Windows** field, type **Programs and Features** and either press **Enter** or tap or click **Programs and Features** to open it.
+1. In the **Search the web and Windows** field, type **Programs and Features** and either press **Enter** or tap or select **Programs and Features** to open it.
-1. In the **Programs and Features** window, click **Turn Windows features on or off**.
+1. In the **Programs and Features** window, select **Turn Windows features on or off**.
-1. In the **Windows Features** window, expand the **Device Lockdown** node, select or clear the checkbox for **Shell Launcher**, and then click **OK.**
+1. In the **Windows Features** window, expand the **Device Lockdown** node, select or clear the checkbox for **Shell Launcher**, and then select **OK.**
 1. The **Windows Features** window indicates that Windows is searching for required files and displays a progress bar.
 Once found, the window indicates that Windows is applying the changes.
 When completed, the window indicates the requested changes are completed.
-1. Click **Close** to close the **Windows Features** window.
+1. Select **Close** to close the **Windows Features** window.

 > [!NOTE]
 > Turning on Shell Launcher does not require a device restart.